Chapter 4: SKETCH OF COMMUNIST SOCIETY -- ADMINISTRATION

 In the first place, under the Commons' Convention system, party politics, which is the stage for "boss politics" - in this case, it does not matter whether it is a one-party system or a multi-party system - is also wiped out.
 Political parties under the Commons' Convention system are guaranteed freedom of peaceful and lawful activities without any distinction from other voluntary political organizations, but participation in the Commons' Convention is no longer possible on a party basis due to the delegation lottery system.

 By doing so, it is possible to transfer the political process that has been dominated by party bosses, regardless of whether it is a one-party system or a multi-party system, into the hands of the common people.
-It will also change the still-entrenched, male-dominated politics of the world – since the majority of party bosses are men – and ensure an increase in female delegates.
+It would also change the male-dominated nature of politics that remains deeply rooted around the world - with the majority of party bosses being men - and ensure an increase in female delegates.
 We will call this new form of communist democracy "true democracy."

 Traditionall - although there are still some countries that have not yet become a tradition - the expression "parliamentary democracy," equating parliamentary systems with democracies, has become established.
 Strictly speaking, so-called indirect democracies such as parliamentary systems have not reached "true democracy," and can even be called "pseudo democracy," if not untrue democracy.